BCHD White Paper: State of Health in Baltimore (Winter 2016)

 Key activities include:

-- Conversations with emergency doctors across the City to create awareness about best approaches to prescribing opioid medication;
+- Conversations with emergency doctors across the City to create awareness about the best approaches to prescribing opioid medication;

-- Educational programs for doctors and providers of all specialties around careful prescribing of opioid medications and need for training in anti-overdose medication naloxone.
+- Educational programs for doctors and providers of all specialties around careful prescribing of opioid medications and the need for training in anti-overdose medication naloxone.

 Baltimore City was the first jurisdiction in Maryland to take this proactive approach to address addiction and has one of the most ambitious overdose response and addiction treatment programs in the country.
-The United States Senate and the Centers for Disease Control and Prevention (CDC) have both highlighted BCHD’s innovative approaches to address the opioid epidemic, as a best practice for other cities to learn from.
+The United States Senate and the Centers for Disease Control and Prevention (CDC) have both highlighted BCHD’s innovative approaches to addressing the opioid epidemic, as a best practice for other cities to learn from.

-Challenges and Aspirations: While we have made important strides in responding to substance abuse and overdose within the city, there is still urgent imperative to respond to this crisis by:
+Challenges and Aspirations: While we have made important strides in responding to substance abuse and overdose within the city, there is still an urgent imperative to respond to this crisis by: